mnemnion/ohsnap/README.md

 Voila!

 Usage note: in some cases, the changes to the new string will displace the regex, you can tell because some part of the regex itself will be exposed in red.
 When that happens, the update may not apply correctly either: the regex will always be moved to the new string intact, but it may or may not be in the correct place (usually, not).
 This can generally be fixed by making changes to the expected-value string until whatever part of the regex was sticking out of the diff is no longer exposed.
 Sometimes running `<!update>` twice will fix it as well.

+## Developing With Snapshots

+When we're programming, there are always points in the process where a data structure is in flux, and `ohsnap` can help you out with that as well.
+Instead of `.expectEqual(var)`, use `.show(var)`, or `.showFmt(var)`.
+This will print the snapshot, whether it diffs or not, and it doesn't count as a test.  `<!update>` continues to work in the same way, but an updated `.show` snapshot counts as a failed test.
+The update logic is fairly simple, and updating often changes the line numbering of the file, so this helps update one at a time.
+Note that you can add the `<!update>` string to any number of snapshots, and just keep recompiling the test suite until they all pass.
+Also, if `ohsnap` can't find the snapshot because it moved, nothing untoward will happen, it will just report a failed test, and running it again will fix the problem if it was caused by a previous update.

+This also works as a minimalist way to regress a snapshot test, when you aren't sure what the final value will be.

+Whenever you're satisfied with the output, just change `.show` to its `.expect` cousin, and now you've got a test.

 ## That's It!